There are now 2 possible online modes for units:

 This unit is taken over one semester in the case of full-time students and both parts must be completed to fulfil the requirements of the unit.
 Part-time students must also start the unit in semester one and complete the unit over two semesters.
 This unit comprises 50 per cent of the second year of the Master of Infectious Diseases.
 It involves original research by the student under supervision, and is undertaken in a research laboratory in the discipline of Microbiology and Immunology, within PathWest or at other institutions in Australia or overseas.
 Students gain experience in both oral and written scientific communication.
 Research topics are relevant to topics including medical microbiology, tropical infectious diseases or public and environmental health microbiology.

 - 12 points

-Availability Location Mode Semester 1 UWA (Perth), PathWest or other institutions Multi-mode
+Availability Location Mode Non-standard teaching period UWA (Perth), PathWest or other institutions Face to face

 - Unit Coordinator(s)

 - Professor Barbara Chang and Associate Professor Christopher Peacock

 - Unit rules

 - enrolment inthe Master of Infectious Diseases 52530